pmolodo/pmSoftIK/README.rst

 SoftIk constraint... though you could certainly make one using the provided example as a guide...)

-First, you'll need to install this script somewhere in your Maya plugin path.
+If you still want to try it out, though, you'll need to install this script somewhere in your Maya plugin path.
 Look at the official maya docs if you need help doing this.

 Then, try running this code in a python script editor: